-|ABS||Medium||The Mazda 3 ABS lights up in amber and stands for Anti-Lock Braking System.
+Description: The Mazda 3 ABS lights up in amber and stands for Anti-Lock Braking System.
 ABS prevents wheel lock and under most conditions, prevents skidding and aids in steering whilst under heavy braking.

-|Steering||Low||The steering wheel and exclamation mark light up on the Mazda 3 dashboard in amber indicating a fault with the electronic power steering.
+Description: The steering wheel and exclamation mark light up on the Mazda 3 dashboard in amber indicating a fault with the electronic power steering.
 Whilst operation of the steering wheel will remain unaffected, turning the wheel will feel heavy.

-|Master Warning||On the Mazda 3, the red triangle containing an exclamation mark is the master warning light.
+Description: On the Mazda 3, the red triangle containing an exclamation mark is the master warning light.
 There are various faults associated with this symbol.

 To establish what the warning message is:

-1. Select the icon on the home screen which will display the application screen.
+- Select the icon on the home screen which will display the application screen.

-2. Select Vehicle Status Monitor.
+- Select Vehicle Status Monitor.

-3. To display current warnings, select Warning Guidance.
+- To display current warnings, select Warning Guidance.

-4. Select the applicable warning for further information.
+- Select the applicable warning for further information.